Eugene Lindsay Opie

-Early life
+Early life and education

-Opie was born in Staunton, Virginia, on July 5, 1873.
+Eugene Lindsay Opie was born in Staunton, Virginia, on July 5, 1873.
 His father, Thomas, was an obstetrician-gynecologist, and one of the founders and deans of the University of Maryland School of Medicine.
 Eugene attended Johns Hopkins University, both as an undergraduate and a medical student.
 He received an A.B. degree in 1893, and was in the first graduating class of the Johns Hopkins School of Medicine, earning the M.D. degree in 1897.

-The first medical school graduating class of Johns Hopkins University, 1897.
-Opie is second from the left in the back row.
+The first medical school graduating class of Johns Hopkins University, 1897; Opie is second from the left in the back row.

 Under the tutelage of the pathologist William H. Welch, Opie developed a special affinity for tissue pathology.
 As a medical student, he observed consistent morphological alterations in the pancreatic islets of Langerhans in patients with diabetes mellitus – an observational epiphany that shed light on the pathogenesis of that disease.

+Career

 Opie stayed on at Johns Hopkins after completing medical school, to receive additional training in pathology from Welch.
 He continued his work on pancreatic diseases, establishing the relationship between obstruction of the ampulla of Vater (e.g., by gallstones) and the subsequent development of acute pancreatitis.

 In 1904, Opie moved to New York City to work at the Rockefeller Institute, with a focus on the enzymatic constituents of leukocytes and their role in inflammatory conditions.
 He concurrently served as a "visiting" pathologist at Columbia-Presbyterian Hospital, and was named an editor of the Journal of Experimental Medicine and the Proceedings of the Society for Experimental Biology.